A Dirac-type theorem for arbitrary Hamiltonian $H$-linked digraphs: Proof of Theorem

-We now proceed to Step $1$ by giving the following assertion. \begin{claim} For every vertex pair $(v_i, v_{i}^\prime)$ \emph{(}$i\in[k]$\emph{)}, there exists $S_j$ with $j\in[2]$ and two disjoint paths of length at most $4$, such that one is from $v_i$ to $S_j$ and the other is from $S_j$ to $v_{i}^\prime$. \end{claim} \begin{proof} We prove this claim by considering two subcases as follows: \begin{Subcase} At least one of $(a)$ and $(b)$ is true. \end{Subcase} In this subcase, we only give the proof of the case when $(a)$ holds but $(b)$ does not hold, since we can similarly solve the case when $(b)$ is true but $(a)$ is not true (the symmetric case), and the case that both $(a)$ and $(b)$ hold.
+These conditions will be used in the subsequent steps of the proof.
+We now proceed to \textbf{Step 1} with the following key assertion. \begin{claim} For every vertex pair $(v_i, v_{i}^\prime)$ \emph{(}$i\in[k]$\emph{)}, there exists a set $S_j$ with $j\in[2]$ and two disjoint paths of length at most $4$, such that one path is from $v_i$ to $S_j$ and the other is from $S_j$ to $v_{i}^\prime$. \end{claim} \begin{proof} We prove this claim by considering two subcases as follows: \begin{Subcase} At least one of conditions $(a)$ and $(b)$ in $(\ref{ab}) $ is true. \end{Subcase} In this subcase, we only give the proof of the case when $(a)$ holds but $(b)$ does not hold, since we can similarly solve the case when $(b)$ is true but $(a)$ is not true (the symmetric case), and the case that both $(a)$ and $(b)$ hold.
 So, we omit their proofs.